skx/esp8266/README.md

 The [d1-distance](d1-distance) project is used to determine if my desk-chair is occupied by measuring a distance with an ultrasonic sensor.

+## EPaper Image Display

+The [epaper-web-image](epaper-web-image) project demonstrates featching an image over HTTP/HTTPS and drawing it upon a 4.2" epaper display.

 ## Helsinki Tram Display